9 Things You should Never Do If You Want Abs Year Round

 1. Crunch your life away

 I am not saying that crunches are bad; they definitely have their place.
 However, most people perform them incorrectly and have other muscular imbalances (weak core, including hips and back) that make this exercise super ineffective and a painful waste of time.
-If you want to get rid of that layer of fat, it’s best to engage your entire body in compound movements like squats, biceps curls, lunges or overhead presses.
+If you want to get rid of that layer of fat, it’s best to engage your entire body in compound movements like squats, lunges or overhead presses.
 Additionally, plank-based bodyweight movements like Push-Ups and High Plank Knee-to-Elbow, which can be found in the Runtastic Results app, are much better fat burners than any isolation exercises for the abs.

 2. Train your abs every single day